Nacriema/PMIS-Tool/README.md

 ## Problems
 - [x] I can not read User input text inside Entry in Tkinter: resolved, because I deleted it's value before read it (stupid mistake)
+- [ ] Check instance of image is added before running command in Add Property button.
+- [ ] Variable handler in Calibration Tab (reset button etc ...)
+- [ ] Break Tabs into Classes
+- [ ] For Camera Calibration Tab, I need to save all possible case into the json for comparison purpose, let the user choose the appropriate params